lfnandoo/netflix-clone/README.md

 ---

-Feito com 💜 por Luiz Fernando :wave: [Linkedin](https://www.linkedin.com/in/luizfernandoo/) & [Twitter](https://www.twitter.com/lfnandoo/)
+Made with 💜 by Luiz Fernando :wave: [Linkedin](https://www.linkedin.com/in/luizfernandoo/)